arushi-3/website/content/projects/skateboard.md

 For this project, I used Onshape for CAD work, SimScale for FEA analysis, and the Arduino IDE for hardware tasks.
 Most of the parts were either 3D print, laser cut, or machined.

-Before I began, some components like the motors, encoders, pulleys, and microcontrollers had already been selected.
-I was also given the following the design constraints-
-1. Test the motor before beginning designing and assembly
-2. Make the unit as compact as possible
-3. Use 80 mm diameter wheels

-To fit the existing setup, I designed my own GT2 pulleys, and other parts for the electronic differential unit.
+Before I began, some components like the motors, encoders, pulleys, and microcontrollers had already been selected by the company.
+To fit the given constraints, I designed my own GT2 pulleys, and other parts for the electronic differential unit.

 {{< img src="files/Pulley-skateboard.png" alt="Sketch" width="30%">}}
 {{< img src="files/Unit-skateboard.png" alt="Sketch" width="90%">}}